KarinaEranosyan/KarinaEranosyan/README.md

 - 👋 Hi, I’m @KarinaEranosyan
 - 👀 I’m interested in learning data analytics
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to create my portfolio here - will be grateful for some feedback in future
+- 💞️ I want to create my portfolio here - will be grateful for some feedback in future

 <!---
 KarinaEranosyan/KarinaEranosyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.